FastLED 3.9.15

 Demonstrates how to mix noise generation with color palettes on a 2D LED matrix.

-Representation of an RGB pixel (Red, Green, Blue)
+Representation of an 8-bit RGB pixel (Red, Green, Blue)